CloudletLabs/swagger-t-str/README.md

               auth: true # here is we enabling auth for this specific sample
               authProviderFor: # define this sample to be a provider for the given auth definitions
                 Bearer:
-                  x-ample: 'Bearer ${body.auth_token}' # define how resulting auth example should looks like
+                  x-ample: 'Bearer ${obj.auth_token}' # define how resulting auth example should looks like
               response:
-                body:
+                obj:
                   auth_token: 'abc'
         '401': # no auth set to true (because in fact no x-amples defined) - will not set headers
           description: Unauthorized